vilkkomantyla/Palsternakka/README.md

 ### Troubleshooting

 - If you search for something not in our system, the search will return "No matching documents".
-If your search doesn't return any text, make sure you have chosen one of the search methods of "actor", "year", "genre", "keyword", and "title".
+If your search doesn't return any text, make sure you have chosen one of the search methods of "actor", "year", "genre", and "keyword".

-- For now, our search engine only prints a bar chart when you search for keyword with a one word query.
-It will show that same chart until a new keyword query of a single word is made.
+- For now, our search engine only prints a bar chart when you search for keywords without boolean operators.
+It will show that same chart until a new keyword query without booleans is made.
 So notice that for example a search for genre or a search for keyword using boolean operators will unfortunately not generate a corresponding bar chart.

 - When searching for year, make sure to type the whole year, for example "1998" instead of "98".